Marc-Bernard-Tools/MBT-Listcube/README.md

 # MBT Listcube

-Variants for Transaction LISTCUBE.
-Simple, Powerful, Free!
+Variants for transaction LISTCUBE: simple, powerful, free!

 ### EVERYTHING IS VERY MUCH IN PROGRESS HERE
 ### WE SUGGEST TO WAIT UNTIL THE OFFICIAL LAUNCH